Flowminder/FlowKit/docs/source/5-administrator.md

 #### Authentication Logs

-FlowAPI logs all access attempts whether successful or not to stdout, and to a rotating log file.
+FlowAPI logs all access attempts whether successful or not to stderr, and to a rotating log file.
 By default, this will be written at `/var/log/flowapi/flowkit-access.log`.
 The directory the log files are written to can be changed by setting the `LOG_DIRECTORY` environment variable.

 Where authentication succeeds, the log message will have a `level` field of `info`, and an `event` type of `AUTHENTICATED`: